What opportunities will this course give me?

-This will enable you to make an informed choice of which trade area you would like to follow at a higher level, you may want to consider one of our Level 1 courses such as bricklaying, carpentry and joinery or plumbing.
+This will enable you to make an informed choice of which trade area you would like to follow at a may want to consider one of our Level 1 courses such as bricklaying, carpentry and joinery or plumbing.
 This course also offers job opportunities or apprenticeships in the areas of new build, refurbishment or building maintenance.

 All of your tutors are skilled in each of the trade areas in which you will be taught.
 They have all worked in the industry as carpenters, joiners, plumbers and bricklayers, as well as supervising construction work onsite.